02 Jun 2025

 If you’re wondering if you’ve designed a sturdy blueprint for a website, try running through these principles to see if they apply.
 Is there room to grow?
 Is the navigation consistent?
 Can users learn more as they choose to?
 These questions will help ensure your information architecture is sturdy enough to support your website or app into the future.

-Many of the tools for designing information architecture are similar to those used in UX design.
+Many of the tools used to design information architecture are similar to those used in UX design principles.
 Some of the most helpful include:

-• Lyssna: Evaluate the effectiveness of your navigation structures by testing with real people.
-Run a prototype test or navigation test on the overall usability of your information architecture, recruit your own users or from our participant panel, and collect actionable data.
+Lyssna: Evaluate the effectiveness of your navigation structures by testing with real people.
+Run a prototype test or navigation test on the overall usability of your information architecture, recruit your own users or from our research panel, and collect actionable data.

 Test your information architecture with Lyssna